Hello :-) ... Hows Life ?

 Right now I have a basic propane heater, supposedly safe for indoor, but I don't trust supposedly.

-I can do the prepper thing, and light up some candles with clay pots on top. it works for a small area.
+I can do the prepper thing, and light up some candles with clay pots on top. :teehe: it works for a small area.

 i could have the gas line on a quick connect for a heater then if the power goes out.